senchalabs/docs-i18n/guides/navigation_view/README.md

         ]
     });

-As you can see, we only give it two configurations:
+In this example, we give the Navigation View the following two configurations:

-* **{@link Ext.navigation.View#cfg-fullscreen fullscreen}**: This is so it is automatically inserted into the {@link Ext.Viewport viewport}.
+* **{@link Ext.navigation.View#cfg-fullscreen fullscreen}**: This ensures that it is automatically inserted into the {@link Ext.Viewport viewport}.
-* **{@link Ext.navigation.View#cfg-items items}**: This is the items that the navigaiton view will contain by default.
-We only insert one item here, which means it will the first item in the `stack`; therefore active.
+* **{@link Ext.navigation.View#cfg-items items}**: This represents the items that the navigation view contains.
+Since we only insert one item here, it the first item in the `stack` and is therefore active.
-    * **title**: This is the title that will be displayed navigation bar (not required).
+    * **title**: This is the title that is displayed in the navigation bar (not required).
-    * **{@link Ext.Container#html html}**: We use the `html` configuration here just so our first item has some dummy content.
+    * **{@link Ext.Container#html html}**: We use the `html` configuration here for providing some dummy content.

-## Pushing new Views
+## Pushing New Views

 To 'push' means to add a new view to the stack of the navigation view.
-This will do three things:
+Pushing will trigger the following three actions:

 1. Animate the navigation view to show the new item (slide).
 2. Animate the `title` configuration of the item (if specified) in the navigation bar (slide).
-3. Animate the the back button into the navigation bar (slide).
+3. Animate the back button into the navigation bar (slide).

-Pushing views is made simple using the {@link Ext.navigation.View#method-push push} method:
+Pushing views is done using the {@link Ext.navigation.View#method-push push} method:

     view.push({
         title: 'New views title',
         html: 'Some content'
     });

-You can either pass a reference to a component or a configuration like I did above.
+You can either pass a reference to a component or use a configuration like in the previous example.
 And of course, the item you push can be any subclass of {@link Ext.Component}:

     var tabPanel = Ext.create('Ext.tab.Panel', {
         items: [